 Where to find it: Look for an email from USC Rossier following the submission of your application

 After your application is submitted, the following day you will receive an email with instructions for how to complete your timed writing assessment.
+If you haven’t received the assessment within a few days of submitting your application, check your spam or junk mail folders.
 The admissions committee will evaluate your responses on the basis of its logic and clarity.
 No advance preparation is required.

 - Once you begin the assessment, you will be provided with the essay topic.
 You will have 30 minutes to compose and submit your response.
 Do not use citations or conduct research on the topic while writing your response.